pcorey/pcorey.github.io/_posts/2016-06-13-nosql-injection-and-graphql.markdown

 tags: ["security"]
 ---

 It’s no secret that [GraphQL](http://graphql.org/) has been making some serious waves in the developer community lately, and for good reason.
 It acts as an abstraction around your application’s data and seemingly gives any consumers of that data super powers.
-In my opinion, GraphQL is one of the most exciting pieces of technologies to come out of the “Facebook stack”.
+In my opinion, GraphQL is one of the most exciting pieces of technology to come out of the “Facebook stack”.

 While the obvious benefits of GraphQL are exciting, in my mind the security repercussions of using GraphQL are even more amazing!